-- Presentation, general appearance, colour, texture, evenness of appearance, good flavour, according to type. - Try to avoid rack marks by puting item on Glad Bake or a tea towel to cool. - A minimum amount of icing should be used when required (cakes should be iced cold, except for Jubilee Cakes). - A decoration is any addition placed on top of the icing, including piping. - Judges can tell if packet cakes have been entered in wrong classes. - Try not to use dark trays or tins anodised tins make cakes dark.
-Shiny, clean aluminum tins are the best choice. - Pastries - Select the correct choice of pastry for the category. - Even glazing, well-sealed and filled. - Good colour and texture on top and bottom.
+- · Presentation, general appearance, colour, texture, evenness of appearance, good flavour, according to type. - Try to avoid rack marks by putting item on Glad Bake or a tea towel to cool. - A minimum amount of icing should be used when required (cakes should be iced cold, except for Jubilee Cakes). - A decoration is any addition on or in the icing and includes decorative swirls and piping.
+There are not to be any identifying marks on the icing. - Judges can tell if packet cakes have been entered in wrong classes. - Try not to use dark trays or tins anodised tins make cakes dark.
+Shiny, clean aluminum tins are the best choice.